AlgoMaster Logo

 5. Design Patterns

 LLD is also the stage where you apply proven solutions to common design problems using design patterns.
-Patterns bring structure, reusability, and maintainability to your code.
+These patterns provide reusable templates that bring structure, robustness, and maintainability to your code.

 Some commonly used patterns in LLD include: